lyteword/kjv/philippians/chapter-2.md

 # Chapter 2

-<sup>1</sup> If there be therefore any consolation in Christ, if any comfort of love, if any fellowship of the Spirit, if any bowels and mercies,
+<sup>1</sup> If *there be* therefore any consolation in Christ, if any comfort of love, if any fellowship of the Spirit, if any bowels and mercies,

-<sup>2</sup> Fulfil ye my joy, that ye be likeminded, having the same love, being of one accord, of one mind.
+<sup>2</sup> Fulfil ye my joy, that ye be like minded, having the same love, *being* of one accord, of one mind.

-<sup>3</sup> Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.
+<sup>3</sup> *Let* nothing *be done* through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.

 <sup>4</sup> Look not every man on his own things, but every man also on the things of others.